Data publishing on ScienceDB involves four major steps

 Tips for file naming: names of all data files should have practical meanings.
 We do not recommend the use of numbers in naming conventions unless they are meaningful designators.

 Click “submit” and your submission will immediately be forwarded to our curators for review.

-Upon successful submission, your data will be assigned a DOI, a PID, and a CSTR, which are not yet activated at this stage.
+Upon successful submission, your data will be assigned a DOI and a CSTR, which are not yet activated at this stage.
 They will be registered after your submission has been accepted for publishing on ScienceDB.
 For more information on unique identifiers, please refer to “FAQ: Do you provide DOI services for all accepted data?”.

 Our curators will conduct a formal review of your data submission, including but not limited to the following.
 You can trace the status of your submission at My Data.

 Ethical and regulatory dimensions